capactio/capact/docs/tutorial/content-creation/README.md

 ```
 - `confluence` InterfaceGroup - Groups Interfaces from the `confluence` group, e.g. if you have `confluence.install` and `confluence.uninstall` Interfaces.

-As first, you need to create an **InterfaceGroup** manifest, which groups Interfaces coresponding to some application.
+At first, you need to create an **InterfaceGroup** manifest, which groups Interfaces coresponding to some application.
 Let's create a InterfaceGroup called `cap.interface.productivity.confluence`, which will group Interfaces operating on Confluence instances.
 In `och-content/interface/productivity/`, create a file called `confluence.yaml`, with the following content:

 <details>